 Following a major market correction, the conditions for safe re-entry are when:

-c) MACD black line rises above red line
+c) Weekly MACD black line rises above red line

-d) Slow STO black line rises over 50 and is also above red line
+d) Weekly Slow STO black line rises above red line

-Without the solid foundational support of two out of three secondary indicators it is unsafe to trade even if OEXA200R edges above the 65% line.
-Once two turn positive, the market is considered safely tradable as long as OEXA200R remains above 65%.
+Without the solid foundational support of two out of three Weekly secondary indicators it is unsafe to trade even if Daily OEXA200R edges above the 65% line.
+The market is considered safely tradable as long as Daily OEXA200R remains above 65% and two Weekly secondary indicators remain positive.
 Volatility and risk for long traders are relatively low.
 The trend is on their side.

-When Daily OEXA200R drops to 65% it is taken as the conservative signal to exit all long positions, sit on the sidelines with your cash and wait for some clarity before proceeding.
+Conversely, when Daily OEXA200R drops to 65% and / or two out of three Weekly secondary indicators turn negative it is taken as the conservative signal to exit all long positions, even if Daily OEXA is above 65%.
 Volatility and risk increase substantially.
-Since 2007, this has often been a "tipping point" condition presaging a major market drop.
+In the past, this has often been a "tipping point" condition presaging a substantial market drop.

 For simplicity sake, just look for the notice in the "Interpretation" section above as to whether the market is either "Tradable" or "Un-tradable".